graphprotocol/graph-node/docs/multiple-databases.md

 [deployment]
 [[deployment.rule]]
 match = { name = "(vip|important)/.*" }
-store = "vip"
+shard = "vip"
 indexers = [ "index-node-vip-0", "index-node-vip-1" ]
 [[deployment.rule]]
 match = { network = "kovan" }
-# No store, so we use the default store called 'primary'
+# No shard, so we use the default shard called 'primary'
 indexers = [ "index-node-kovan-0" ]
 [[deployment.rule]]
 # There's no 'match', so any subgraph matches